Toggle menu

 From Crystal growing

-After crystal is big enough, it should be moved out of solution, rinsed with cold water to get rid of solution residue, and than soaked with paper towel.
+When crystals are big enough, they should be moved out of their solution, rinsed with cold water to get rid of solution residue, and then dried with a paper towel.

 Storage containers

 For small crystals you can use plastic organizers with cells.
-These could be found at online shops or in tool shops (storage for small screws, nails and so on).
+These can be found in online shops or in tool shops (storage for small screws, nails and so on).

-Unfortunately, wood and cardboard are not suitable as a storage for crystals because they may absorb moisture from air, which crystals are very sensitive to.
-Matchboxes and cotton are no-no for the same reason.
+Unfortunately, wood and cardboard are not suitable as a storage for crystals as they may absorb moisture from the air, which crystals are very sensitive to.
+Matchboxes and cotton are no go for the same reason.

 Protection from moisture and temperature variations

-Most of crystals in this site are water soluble, so they are very sensitive to humidity level.
-If container is very humid or even covered with a condensate, crystal surface may start to dissolve.
+Most crystals on this site are water soluble, so they are very sensitive to humidity levels.
+If the container is very humid or covered with a condensate, the crystal's surface may start to dissolve.

-High temperature variations may lead crystals to crack, so they should be kept away from places like garage, and definitely should not be placed near heaters.
+High temperature variations may lead crystals to crack, so they should be kept away from places like garages, and they shouldn't be placed near heaters.

 Protection from dehydration